medfreeman/nuxt-netlify-cms-module/README.md

 :information_source: Note that each path in the file (`media_folder` and collections `folder` fields) will be rewritten to prepend nuxt.js [srcDir](https://nuxtjs.org/api/configuration-srcdir/), so please specify each path relative to this folder.

 This file can be changed while `nuxt dev` is running, and Netlify CMS will be updated automatically.
-At the moment, you'll have to refresh your browser window manually after the build is complete.

 ## Options
 You can pass options using module options or `netlifyCms` section in `nuxt.config.js`.